huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_group_membership.md

 # huaweicloud_identity_group_membership

-Manages a User Group Membership resource within HuaweiCloud IAM service.
+Manages an IAM group membership resource within HuaweiCloud.

-Note: You *must* have admin privileges in your HuaweiCloud cloud to use this resource.
+-> **NOTE:** You *must* have admin privileges to use this resource.

 ## Example Usage